 LuxHaus Tamper -The Beginners Tamp

-This calibrated tamp is a great option for the beginner.
+The LuxHaus tamp is a great option for the beginner.
+Similar to the Espro, it is a calibrated tamp, helping you achieve a consistent tamp.
+It comes in at a great price point- ideal for those who aren’t wanting to break the bank with a tamp!
 This stylish tamp not only looks good on your bench but helps you produce consistently good espresso.
 It is made with an ergonomic BPA-free plastic handle and flat stainless steel base.
 It comes in 4 different sizes and is calibrated to apply between 29 and 35 psi to each shot of espresso.

 Barista Hustle Tamper– The Hipsters Tamp